ayushsingh82/Morph-Voice/Readme.md

 # **Morph-Voice**
-Revolutionizing invoicing with a blockchain-powered platform that simplifies payment requests, enhances cash flow visibility, and builds trust between businesses and clients on BNB Chain
+Revolutionizing invoicing with a blockchain-powered platform that simplifies payment requests, enhances cash flow visibility, and builds trust between businesses and clients on Morph Chain

 ---